-HOW TO CREATE A GREAT BRAND NAME
+HOW TO COME UP WITH A BRAND NAME

 A brand name is the first thing customers hear when engaging with a brand.
 Creating a sense of intrigue and association can go a long way towards differentiating one product or service from another.
 The best brand names become synonymous with the product or service they are offering.
 Think of Uber, Netflix, Hoover, and Coke.

 Brand names are a marketer’s opportunity to communicate as succinctly as possible what makes them different from, and better than, their competitors.
 The brand name can convey, in one or two words, important characteristics of the brand story.
 Dove, for example, immediately evokes thoughts and feelings of peace, care, and gentleness.
 All Dove products are known for being mild and caring to the skin.
 The name underpins the strategy.
 Likewise, Uber intentionally brings to mind the literal meaning of the word uber which is to be a supreme example or ‘above all the rest’.

 Brand names give marketers an opportunity to generate curiosity in their customers, to create positive feelings and emotions about the brand, and boost brand awareness and memorability.

 And the data backs this up – according to this Nielsen study a company or brand name can be one of the “most valuable assets a company possesses”, and up to 80% of consumers prefer to buy a product from a brand name they recognise.

 Before starting a brand naming exercise, it’s important to understand the strategy behind the brand.
 Knowing what you are naming is crucial.
 Look to define a brand’s purpose (why you exist), vision (where you want to get to) and mission (how to get there).
 This comes together into a brand story and tone of voice to convey throughout the brand, starting with the name.

 Audit the existing competitor landscape to see where your competitors’ names sit on a spectrum from Abstract to Descriptive., and to ascertain where there is a space to own and be different.